mmm/mmm.github.com/cloud/_posts/2011-08-25-ensemble-nfs.markdown

 the first unit of a new service name joins... subsequent units of that named service are just connected to that new export.

-Of course, other services can be related to that same nfs service A hadoop-master service named `job27` would work as expected.
+Of course, this works for entirely separate services too.
+Relating a `hadoop-master` service named `job27` to that same nfs service would result in the `job27` units sharing a new nfs export.

-We might need to do this a little differently... providing different levels of sharing exports.
+This behavior is a reasonable default, but there may be a need to do this a little differently in your infrastructure.
+You could change the nfs server formula to provide different levels of export sharing... either by some additional `config.yaml` entries or by extending the `mount` interface.
+An nfs client might request a unique export, for backups say, or a named export for sharing.